hidasib/GRU4Rec_PyTorch_Official/README.md

 ![image](img/training_time_bprmax_layers.png)

 The Theano version is 1.5-4x times faster depending on the settings.
 The figures also confirm that the difference is due to the larger overhead of PyTorch.

-PyTorch2 supports compilation that is supposed to eliminate the problem, however it does not work out of the box with this implementation and it is not clear why.

 ## Usage
 `run.py` is an easy way to train, evaluate and save/load GRU4Rec models.